kenrett/x-bid-backend/README.md

 ### Service Objects

 Complex business logic is encapsulated in service objects to keep controllers lean and logic reusable.
-A prime example is the `PlaceBid` service (`app/services/place_bid.rb`), which handles the entire process of placing a bid.
+A prime example is the `Auctions::PlaceBid` service (`app/services/auctions/place_bid.rb`), which handles the entire process of placing a bid.
 This includes:
 *   Validating auction status and user credits.
 *   Using a database transaction with row-level locking to prevent race conditions.
 *   Decrementing user credits.